Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/how-to-create-a-idm-mapping-file.md

 ---
 title: "How to create an IDM mapping file"
 description: This is a step by step guide how to create an IDM mapping file.
-You will find all values and fields that would need an adjustment in DocBits (DOC²) and the BOD.
+You will find all values and fields that would need an adjustment in DocBits (DOC²), InforOS and the Mapping File.
 date: "2021-10-28"
 tags:
   - DocBits (DOC²)